 For more information, see our ‘Easter in Paris’ section

-Springtime is funfair season, and children in Paris look forward in particular to the Foire du Trône, which will be back on the Pelouse de Reuilly from 30 March to 27 May.
+Springtime is funfair season, and children in Paris look forward in particular to the Foire du Trône, which will be back on the Pelouse de Reuilly.
 Considered the biggest fair in all of Europe, it has attractions galore, and plenty of surprises in store.

 Have you missed going to see a movie in 2020?
-In March, movie goers can take advantage of a new edition of the Printemps du cinéma to see a film: for three whole days, you can buy a ticket for any show of any movie at any cinema for just 4 euros (dates have not yet been released)!
+In March, movie lovers can take advantage of a new edition of the Printemps du cinéma to see a film: for three whole days, you can buy a ticket for any show of any movie at any cinema for just 4 euros (dates have not yet been released)!